thunlp/OpenMatch/docs/openmatch.md

 -task             'ranking': pair-wise, 'classification': query-doc.
 -model            'bert', 'tk', 'edrm', 'cknrm' or 'knrm'.
 -reinfoselect     use reinfoselect or not.
+-resset           reset the model or not, used in reinfoselect setting.
 -train            path to training dataset.
 -max_input        max input of instances.
 -save             path for saving model checkpoint.